Icinga/icinga2/doc/2-getting-started.md

 There is a separate module for each database back-end.
 At present support for both MySQL and PostgreSQL is implemented.

-Icinga 2 uses the Icinga 1.x IDOUtils database schema starting with version `1.11.3`.
+Icinga 2 uses the Icinga 1.x IDOUtils database schema.
 Icinga 2 requires additional features not yet released with older Icinga 1.x versions.

+* Current required schema version: `1.11.6`.

 > **Tip**
 >